Yarwin/Bingo-generator/README.md

 ----
 A Bingo generator written in python using a PIL.

-The main purpose of this module is to generate randomized bingo, just for the delight of the crowd.
+The main purpose of this module is to generate  bingo with randomly shuffled fields.

 #### Usage
 Just simply install the package using `python -m pip install .` in folder with setup.py.